-- b) Lot Dimensions Each lot must contain a point from which a circle with a radius of twenty-five (25) feet can be inscribed within the boundary of the lot. - c) Lot Frontage No lot having frontage on a public or private road shall have less than seventy-five (75) feet of continuous uninterrupted length of said frontage or the lot must have access to a public or private road with approval by the DRB pursuant to Sections 4.2 and 4.3. - d) Lot Coverage The total ground area of a lot covered by all structures, parking areas, walkways, driveways, and areas covered by impervious materials shall not exceed forty percent (40%) of the total ground area of the lot. - 3.3.4 Dimensional Limitations for Structure on Lots in the R/C District No Zoning Permit may be issued for a structure in the R/C District unless the structure proposed for the lot meets the following dimensional requirements: - a) Height The height of any structure shall not exceed thirty-five (35) feet, except as provided in Section 6.6. - b) Front Yard Setback All structures shall be set back at least twenty (20) feet from each front lot line, or thirty-five (35) feet from the center line of each public or private Road or Highway right of way contiguous to the lot, whichever is greater.
+- 3.3.4 Dimensional Limitations for Structure on Lots in the R/C District - No Zoning Permit may be issued for a structure in the R/C District unless the structure proposed for the lot meets the following dimensional requirements: - a) Height The height of any structure shall not exceed thirty-five (35) feet, except as provided in Section 6.6. - b) Front Yard Setback All structures shall be set back at least twenty (20) feet from each front lot line, or thirty-five (35) feet from the center line of each public or private Road or Highway right of way contiguous to the lot, whichever is greater.
 Accessory structures shall be placed no closer to the front lot line than the principal structure. - c) Side Yard Setback A principal structure shall be set back at least ten (10) feet from each side lot line.
-An accessory structure shall be set back at least five (5) feet from the side lot line - d) Rear Yard Setback A principal structure shall be set back at least fifteen (15) feet from the rear lot line.
-An accessory structure shall be set back at least five (5) feet from the rear lot line. - 3.3.5 Other Requirements Applicable to Lots in the R/C District No zoning Permit may be issued for Land Development in the R/C District unless the Land Development meets the following requirements: - a) Parking Requirements Parking Requirements shall be regulated as provided in Section 6.1. - b) Loading Space Requirements - Off-Road or Highway loading requirements shall be as required in Section 6.1. - c) Signs Signs shall be regulated as provided in Section 5.7. - d) Traffic Impact No permit or approval shall be issued for a use which generates more than 35 vehicle trip ends during the P.M. peak hour for the first 40,000 square feet of lot area or fraction thereof, plus 1 vehicle trip end for each additional 1,000 square feet of lot area.
-In making the determination of traffic impact, the Administrative Officer or DRB shall utilize "Trip Generation - Seventh Edition - 2003", Institute of Traffic Engineers (ITE), or its equivalent, or any subsequent and most recent publication thereof, and may use estimates from other sources, including local traffic counts, if the above publication does not contain data for a specific use or if a use contains unique characteristics that cause it to differ from national traffic estimates. - e) Access Access shall be regulated as provided in Sections 4.1 through 4.4. - f) Character of the Neighborhood Standards In addition to the specific standards listed under Section 5.6.2 for conditional use approval, any non-residential use in the R/C District shall also meet the following standards prior to issuance of conditional use approval: - i.
-A non-residential use shall not exceed 2500 square feet gross floor area per floor with a two-story maximum.
-A building containing dwelling units, a group home, or a guest house is a "residential use" for the purposes of this subsection. - ii.
-All new structures or additions to existing structures shall be residential in character with style, massing, lot placement and scale similar to those found in the existing residential neighborhood.
+An accessory structure shall be set back at least five (5) feet from the side lot line. - d) Rear Yard Setback A principal structure shall be set back at least fifteen (15) feet from the rear lot line.
+An accessory structure shall be set back at least five (5) feet from the rear lot line. - 3.3.5 Other Requirements Applicable to Lots in the R/C District District Specific Development Standards These standards are intended to ensure compatibility between residential and commercial uses and retain a traditional mixed-use village appearance.
+No zoning Permit may be issued for Land Development in the R/C District unless the Land Development meets the following requirements: - a) Parking Requirements Site Design Standards Parking Requirements shall be regulated as provided in Section 6.1. - i.
+Unless the primary or accessory structures completely screen the following from view from any public road, landscaping and/or screening shall be required to completely block from view from any public road all free-standing utilities and mechanicals, commercial parking and loading areas, and any outdoor storage of materials, including, but not limited to bulk and waste containers, - a)ii.
+Front yards shall be vegetated.
+Street trees are encouraged to be incorporated into the design of front yard vegetation. - b) Loading Space Requirements Building Design Standards These standards shall apply to all new construction and significantly remodeled exteriors of existing structures, the latter meaning that more than 50% of the area of the structure's façade and building walls are to be affected by the remodel, with the exception of single-family dwelling or two-family dwelling uses.
+Off-Road or Highway loading requirements shall be as required in Section 6.1. - i.
+Any façade of 50 feet or longer that faces directly onto the Route 2 right-of-way shall be designed with aesthetic, appropriate and human-scale features that are consistent with the purpose of the district.
+Such features may include: traditional or historic architecture, design consistency with neighboring buildings, points of interest in the façade, landscaped